Grants fund investigative journalism [Worldwide]

 The grants, sponsored by the Fund for Investigative Journalism (FIJ), are intended to support investigative projects that break new ground and expose wrongdoing – such as corruption, malfeasance or misuse of power – in the public and private sectors.

-FIJ has also launched two new grantmaking initiatives: expedited grants for urgent stories and follow-up grants for timely stories after initial investigations.
+FIJ also offers expedited grants for urgent stories, follow-up grants for timely stories after initial investigations and seed funding for preliminary reporting that can lead to full investigations.

 The maximum award is US$10,000, which should cover out-of-pocket expenses such as travel costs, document collection and equipment rental.
 The first half of the grant is given once an application is approved and the second half is paid when the project is complete.